thedavidemmanuel/Database_Design_Group_Assignment/database/README.md

    - `WaterQuality` table stores detailed measurements of water quality.
    - `WaterPotability` table links each quality measurement to its potability status.

-4. **Contributing**
-   - Feel free to fork this repository, make improvements, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.